bowenyi-umich/bowenyi-umich.github.io/_pages/research.md

 display_categories:
 horizontal: false
 ---
 My research combines data science, Natural Language Processing (NLP), and network science together to understand social patterns and human behavior in its social context.
+Also, I am looking for research opprtunities of NLP in healthcare.
 You can find many of my cool research projects below (disclaimer: it might not be up-to-date):
 <!-- pages/projects.md -->
 <div class="projects">
 {%- if site.enable_project_categories and page.display_categories %}